Logo

 Alexander Haig stressed the importance of increasing the training of US troops deployed in Europe following his tour of the Sixth Fleet in the Mediterranean Sea, on which Alexander Haig saw poorly-disciplined and ill-trained troops.

-Alexander Haig recommended the revitalization of the equipment within the United States installations in Europe and US troops deployed in Europe, in order to strengthen deterrence from possible attack within Western Europe.
+Alexander Haig recommended the revitalization of equipment in the US installations in Europe and US troops deployed in Europe, in order to strengthen deterrence from possible attack.

-However Alexander Haig drew concern regarding the SALT II Treaty in which, in accordance to Alexander Haig it's only benefited the Soviet position and gave them a way to build up their military arsenal.
+However Alexander Haig drew concern regarding the treaty, which he believed benefited the Soviet position by giving them a way to build up their military arsenal.

 Alexander Haig, who described himself as the "vicar" of US foreign policy, believed the human rights violations of a US ally such as El Salvador should be given less attention than the ally's successes against enemies of the US, and thus found himself diminishing the murders of the nuns before the House Foreign Affairs Committee in March 1981:.